Tamij Uddin Rizvi: Biography

 Rizvi took part in the Liberation War of Bangladesh.
 He was the director of Ashirbad.
 Anju Ghosh made her career debut with that film.
 This film is selected for preservation in Bangladesh Film Archive.

 Rizvi was the director of Asha Valobasa too.
 In this film Misha Sawdagar acted in negative role for the first time in his career.
-This film is also selected for preservation in Bangladesh Film Archive.
+This film is also selected for preservation in the Bangladesh Film Archive.